willmendesneto/dotfiles/README.md

 Please, access https://fliqlo.com/#/screensaver, download the screensaver and install it manually.

+### VSCode configuration

+Please, replace your `settings.json` with the content of this gist https://gist.github.com/willmendesneto/463d93a3a381c7b3f29bf25d6c22dc62

 ### iTerm2 configuration

 First of all, follow the instructions in the post [Use ⌥ ← and ⌥→ to jump forwards / backwards words in iTerm 2, on OS X](https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x) and apply these changes.